apache/manifoldcf/README.txt

 Instructions for Building Apache ManifoldCF from Source
 -----------------------------------------------------

-1. Download a source distribution of ManifoldCF.
+1. Download a source distribution of ManifoldCF, and unpack it.

+2. Download the corresponding lib distribution of ManifoldCF, containing the binary dependencies, and unpack it.

+3. Copy the lib folder in the lib distribution into the source distribution.

-2. Download the Java SE 5 JDK (Java Development Kit), or greater, from http://java.sun.com.
+4. Download the Java SE 5 JDK (Java Development Kit), or greater, from http://java.sun.com.
    You will need the JDK installed, and the %JAVA_HOME%\bin directory included on your command path.
 To test this, issue a "java -version" command from your shell and verify that the Java version is 1.5 or greater.

-3. Download the Apache Ant binary distribution (1.7.0 or greater) from http://ant.apache.org.
+5. Download the Apache Ant binary distribution (1.7.0 or greater) from http://ant.apache.org.
    You will need Ant installed and the %ANT_HOME%\bin directory included on your command path.
 To test this, issue a "ant -version" command from your shell and verify that Ant is available.

-4. If you want to build the site documents, check out, build, and install Apache Forrest version 0.9-dev or higher.
+6. If you want to build the site documents, check out, build, and install Apache Forrest version 0.9-dev or higher.

-5. In a shell, change to the root directory of the source (where you find the outermost build.xml file), and type "ant" for directions.
+7. In a shell, change to the root directory of the source (where you find the outermost build.xml file), and type "ant" for directions.